ankeesler/anwork/doc/FEATURE.md

 ## CLI
 - Add support for CliArgumentType.FILE.
-- Add examples into the CLI schema (an example should have "text" and a "description" of what the example actually does).

 ## Infrastructure
 - Can we mandate that protocol buffer classes are named accordingly?